Sey56/paracore-help/docs/user-guide/corescript-vscode.md

 ### "No response from CoreScript server"
 - Ensure Revit is running
-- Check that the RServer add-in is loaded (look for the "RServer" button in Revit)
+- Check that the Paracore add-in is loaded (look for the "Paracore" button in Revit)
 - Verify the add-in status shows "On"

 ### IntelliSense not working